Work with Report view in Power BI Desktop

 A report will have at least one blank page to start.
-Pages appear in the navigator pane just to the left of the canvas.
+Pages appear in the navigation area at the bottom of the Report view.
 You can add all sorts of visualizations to a page, but it's important not to overdo it.
 Too many visualizations on a page make it look busy and difficult to find the right information.
 You can add new pages to your report.
-Just click New Page on the ribbon, and then select Blank page.
+Just select New page from the Insert tab on the ribbon, and then select Blank page.

 Reports and visualizations can't be pinned to a dashboard from Power BI Desktop.
 To do that, you'll need to publish to your Power BI site.
 For more information, see Publish datasets and reports from Power BI Desktop.

 You can easily take a visual from one Power BI Desktop report and paste it into another report.
 Simply use the Ctrl+C keyboard shortcut to copy your report visual.
 In the other Power BI Desktop report, use Ctrl+V to paste the visual into the other report.
 You can select one visual at a time, or all visuals on a page to copy, then paste into the destination Power BI Desktop report.